RACV Logo

 Day 1: Kota Kinabalu

 Selamat datang!
 Welcome to Malaysia.
-Kota Kinabalu, the capital of Sabah, is an intriguing city located between the Borneo jungle and the South China Sea.
-Having survived WWII bombings, KK (as it's commonly known) has a charm unique to the frontier town.
-Your adventure begins with a welcome meeting at 5 pm at your hotel.
-Here you will meet your leader and fellow family travellers.
-Following the meeting, perhaps head out with your fellow families to the waterfront market.
-Here you’ll find smoky stalls serving up grilled meat and fish and heaps of local delicacies.
-If you arrive with significant time before the welcome meeting, you can immerse yourself in history at the Sabah State Museum or explore the islands off Kota Kinabalu which are excellent for swimming or snorkelling.
+Your adventure begins in Kota Kinabalu – the capital of Sabah, located between the Borneo jungle and the South China Sea.
+Having survived WWII bombings, KK (as it's commonly known), this town has a unique vibe and plenty to explore.
+You’ll have a welcome meeting at 5 pm at your hotel to meet your leader and fellow family travellers.
+After, maybe head out to the waterfront market to wander the smoky stalls serving up grilled meat and fish.
+If you arrive early, you can immerse yourself in history at the Sabah State Museum or explore the islands off Kota Kinabalu, excellent for swimming or snorkelling.

 Day 2: Poring Hot Springs